Services

 - FAMILY OF ORIGIN -- Unresolved childhood issues impacting the relationship, current family of origin issues, coming out

-- OPENESS -- Explore sexuality and new relationship structures, find transcendental experiences, novelty
+- OPENNESS -- Explore sexuality and new relationship structures, find transcendental experiences, novelty

 Through sex-positive therapy, you can have healthy conversations about curiosities, excitement, compersion, and novel peek experiences.